 We have developed the world’s smallest industrial-grade wireless sensors.
 Using peel-and-stick adhesive, they can be installed anywhere, exactly where needed, and require no configuration or setup.
 Non-technical personnel can install them in minutes with zero-touch connectivity.

 Data points are automatically collected every 15 minutes, giving granular and near real-time information.
 Using an analytics application or modern BMS solution, developed by one of our partners, the data can be intelligently analyzed to indicate where appropriate changes to the heating, ventilation and air conditioning equipment should be made.
 This optimizes their performance and saves energy.

 The ease of installation, long battery life, granularity, and zero-hassle sensors provide all the environmental monitoring data that is needed in minutes.
 The beauty of the solution is that it can be retrofitted into any existing building, making energy management and CO2 reduction a possibility for everyone.

 Analysis of data points allows CRE managers to identify and target specific areas or equipment for change.
 For example, heating or air conditioning equipment can be turned down during quiet times, with even a reduction of just 1 degree resulting in substantial energy savings.

 Once the energy baseline is understood, companies can allocate energy charges more accurately.
-The traditional way to do this is to charge a cost per square meter, but I strongly believe that this needs to be changed.
-For it to be more people “focussed”.
+The traditional way to do this is to charge a cost per square meter, but I strongly believe that this needs to be changed for it to be more people-focused.
 By allocating energy charges per user, there are clear advantages for those wanting to drive down costs.